This is one of the most massive of my day hikes. It involves a significant

 The total distance from the trailhead to the last Sphinx Lake (which I call

-Sphinx 7) is about 42 kms, the distance of the marathon.
+Sphinx 7) and back is about 42 kms, the distance of the marathon.

 Needless to say, it is worth it because the Sphinx lakes basin is one of